rschristopher/ischristtrue.com/src/modern-views/index.md

 In fact, since the 1960s this parasitism has spread globally, and noticeably accelerated.
 Every generation now feels they are at the verge of a new revolution, where their struggles will be the ones that mark the coming of something new.

 "Be on the right side of history", they'll tell you, as they imagine they are making the world a better place, right at this "pivotal" moment in history.
 And yet the consequences of their actions prove the opposite even by their own naive moral standards.
-This is very much the modern view, and while it has now festered into a global parasitism, we can go even further back to find the root cause.
+This is the spirit of our time, and while it has now festered into a global parasitism, we can go even further back to find where it began.

 Let's consider the second world war, with concentration camps and genocide.
 Without a doubt this completely reshaped the world and was a definitive end of the old world, the beginning of the new.
 Hundreds of millions of dead, more death than the world had ever seen in just a handful of years.